ebeshero/DHClass-Hub/README.md

 DHClass-Hub
 ===========

 Welcome to the DH Class Hub!
-This is a repository to help introduce and orient Pitt students to the GitHub collaboration environment, and accompanies the course website posted at <a href="http://newtfire.org/dh/">http://newtfire.org/dh/</a>.
+This is a repository to help introduce and orient students to the GitHub collaboration environment, and accompanies the course website posted at <a href="http://newtfire.org/dh/">http://newtfire.org/dh/</a>.

 * In order for you to participate fully in this shared class space, I need to add you as a collaborator.
 Set up your own GitHub account and write to me to tell me how to find you.